KohoolateSen/kohoolatesen.github.io/content/about/index.md

 title = "About"
 +++

-This section provides brief information about the authors and their backgrounds.
+This section provides brief information about the authors.

-### Sadra
+### Background

 <aside>
 <figure>